SolGold PLC Announces Holding(s) in Company

-BISHOPSGATE, LONDON / ACCESSWIRE / June 11, 2020 / In accordance with the Disclosure and Transparency Rules ("DTR"), SolGold Plc (the "Company") was informed on 11 June 2020 by Cornerstone Capital Resources Inc, in fulfilment of the obligations of Rule 5 of the DTR as a result of new shares issued and allotted by the Company and admitted to trading on 9 June 2020, that it holds 157,100,000 ordinary shares in SolGold.
-However, by virtue of dilution and earlier (non-notifiable) market-based transactions, its interest has decreased from the previously notified 8.85 per cent to 7.66 per cent of the Company's issued share capital.
+BISHOPSGATE, LONDON / ACCESSWIRE / June 10, 2020 / In accordance with the Disclosure and Transparency Rules ("DTR"), SolGold Plc (LSE:SOLG) (TSX:SOLG) (the "Company") was informed by Newcrest Mining Limited, in fulfilment of the obligations of Rule 5 of the DTR, and as a result of new shares issued and allotted by the Company and admitted to trading on 9 June 2020, that Newcrest Mining Limited subsidiary Newcrest International Pty Ltd continues to hold 281,216,471 ordinary shares in SolGold, however its interest has decreased from 14.62 per cent to 13.72 per cent of the Company's issued share capital.

-In accordance with the DTR, SolGold was informed on 11 June 2020 by BlackRock Inc, in fulfilment of the obligations of Rule 5 of the DTR as a result of new shares issued and allotted by the Company and admitted to trading on 9 June 2020, that it holds 108,607,081 ordinary shares in SolGold.
-However, by virtue of dilution and earlier (non-notifiable) market-based transactions, its interest has decreased from the previously notified 6.17 per cent to 5.29 per cent of the Company's issued share capital.

-In accordance with the DTR, SolGold was informed on 11 June 2020 by BHP Billiton Holdings Limited, in fulfilment of the obligations of Rule 5 of the DTR as a result of new shares issued and allotted by the Company and admitted to trading on 9 June 2020, that it continues to hold 282,721,826 ordinary shares in SolGold.
-However, by virtue of dilution, its interest has decreased from the previously notified 14.7 per cent to 13.79 per cent of the Company's issued share capital.

 By order of the Board